 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found immediately following the basic financial statements on pages 13 - 24 of this report.
+The notes to the financial statements can be found immediately following the basic financial statements of this report.